caps-tum/paper-2025-shs-k8s/deployment/INSTALL.md

 (This variant is used in the paper.)

 K3s by default bundles flannel as its overlay container network.
 This disallows injecting a CNI.
 Therefore, k3s must be launched without default flannel using `flannel-backend: "none"` in the config file (or the `--flannel-backend none` parameter).
+> Note: You will need to wipe & re-initialise the k3s cluster if you have initialised it with the bundled flannel overlay network.
+> K3s provides a [killall](https://docs.k3s.io/upgrades/killall) script for this purpose.

 Next, re-add flannel:
 - get the `kube-flannel.yaml` file from (https://github.com/flannel-io/flannel/blob/master/Documentation/kube-flannel.yml)
-- add the `{ "type":"cxi" }` entry to the `cni-conf.json` entry in the `ConfigMap` entry of that yaml file.
+- add the `{ "type":"cxi" }` entry to the `cni-conf.json` setting in the `ConfigMap` entry of that yaml file, specifically to the `plugins` array.
 - Since `/opt/cni/bin` is already mounted as a hostPath, no further action has to be taken in order to add the CXI CNI binary to the flannel containers.

-Finally, apply the yaml file to the k3s cluster.
+Finally, apply the updated yaml file to the k3s cluster.
+This should add flannel to the k3s cluster and add the CXI CNI binary as a dependency to all overlay networks.

 ### Install via Cilium